open-education-api/specification/ROADMAP.md

 - Design a better mechanism for updating the overview of institution OOAPI endpoints
 - Add the institution identifier in the OOAPI specification.
+- Add BIV classification to each OOAPI endpoint.